d1gg0-dev/d1gg0-dev/README.md

 ###

 <p align="left">
-  I'm Rodrigo Martins, a Computer Science undergraduate at UFRRJ, working as a back-end developer with solid expertise in C/C++ and Java.
+  I'm Rodrigo Martins, a Computer Science undergraduate at UFRRJ, working as a back-end developer with solid expertise in C/C++, Python and Java.
 </p>

 ###